PCN Level 3 Main Method

 Visual inspection is a form of Non-Destructive Testing defined as the monitoring of specific parameters by visual and optical assessments of test objects and surfaces using the visible portion of the electromagnetic spectrum.

 Penetrant Testing can also be referred to as Dye Penetrant Inspection (DPI) or Liquid Penetrant Inspection (LPI).
-It is a low cost inspection method used to reveal surface breaking defects, commonly used on non-porous materials such as metals, plastics or ceramics.
+It is a low cost inspection method used to reveal surface breaking defects, commonly used on materials such as metals, glass or plastics (providing they are not porous).
 LPI is used to detect casting, forging and welding surface defects, such as cracks, surface porosity or fatigues cracks on in service components, by the bleed-out of a coloured or fluorescent dye from the said defect.

 Magnetic Particle Testing is used for the detection of surface and near-surface discontinuities in ferromagnetic materials such as iron, nickel, cobalt and some of their alloys.
 It can be primarily used for crack detection.
 This method is applicable to all metals which can be strongly magnetized - ferritic steals and irons, but not generally austenitic steels.